ana-e-uk/climate_data_integration/docs/README.md

 7. *Join Similar Data:* Data may not be the same but may be useful to have together, such as the u component of the wind and the v component of the wind.
 8. *Provide Metadata:* For the integrated data, provide useful metadata that keeps track of where data came from, the extent of information, aggregation methods, etc..

+---
-**More documentation on the data used, evaluation methods, and best practices in the `docs/` folder.**
+**More documentation on the data used, evaluation methods, and best practices in the `docs/` folder.
+Additionally, how to setup the environment, dependencies, guidelines for contributing, and detalis about the API and CLI are also in this folder.**

 ## Repository Layout